 La Carretera de los Yungas was, probably, the most famous road in the world as well as the most dangerous.
 This gravel dirt track covers a 69-kilometre (43 mi) stretch between La Paz and Coroico, in the Yungas region of Bolivia.
-To be fair, it’s technically not considered the “World’s Most Dangerous Road” anymore due to the construction of a new highway close by, which directs most traffic away from its path.

 In the state of Colorado of the United States of America there’s a special highway built in the late 1880's: the Million Dollar Highway, part of the San Juan Skyway.
 It's one of the nation’s most spectacular drives.
 You'll be on the "outside" for a while with a hell of a view to your right (let the passenger look.
 You'll want to watch the road).
 Forget standard driving safety measures like guardrails and shoulders, there aren't any on this stretch, so swerving off the road is not advised!

 Located in the midwest part of the Norwegian coastline, the Atlantic Road is one of the most scenic drives in the world.
 Driving along this road is like teetering on the edge of the sea.
 The curvy road dips and arches over the brutal waves of the Norwegian Sea that often crash over the pavement during storms.
 This unique highway will bring you out to the very farthest point where the land ends and the ocean begins.

 The Skippers Canyon Road, located in the south-west of New Zealand's South Island, is today one of New Zealand's better known scenic roads and unbelievably scary as it’s totally narrow and different to manouvre your car.
 This gravel road, with a length of 16,5 miles, carved by hand by miners over 140 years ago is made from a very narrow cut in the middle of a sheer cliff face.
 It’s a road so dangerous that your rental car insurance won’t be honored if you drive on it.